Ralim/bestool/README.md

 # BES programming tool

-Rough around the edges minimal python script to load code into the BES2300 over the uart.
+Rough around the edges minimal rust tool to load code into the BES2300 over the uart.

 This is built by capturing the traffic from the windows programming tool.
 The `programmer.bin` is just from a uart capture of the payload the tool sends.